ivmartel/dwv/resources/doc/tutorials/examples.md

 ## Fiddle

 Some fiddles for you to play...
 Some are bundled with the code, scroll below the method arguments to see the example code.
+They all use the `dwv` prefix since the example are run in a pure javascript environment.
+This is not necessary in an es6 environment where you use the names defined when you import the classes.

 DICOM parsing:
  * [parser example #1](./DicomParser.html#DicomParser): parse DICOM data and display a tag